47dhiraj/Movie-Recommendation-System-Django-and-ML/README.md

 Movie Recommendation System using Django Framework &amp; Machine Learning

 ### You should have knowledge of Machine Learning to execute and understand the project.
-### Otherwise, don't dare to clone this project & better luck next !
+### Otherwise, don't dare to clone this project & better luck next time !

 You should sequentially follow the following steps to execute this project: